 When eight vampires who rule over eight districts meet up at an old rural farmhouse for their semi-centennial meeting.
 They are meeting up as one of the eight vampires has been feeding on children and must be sentenced to death for his crimes.
 At this same time, one of the vampires has brought along a human to initiate into the group as they always need eight.
 Little do the group of vampires realise that they are being watched by a group of soldiers.
 By dawn, there will be a lot of dead bodies.

 Over the last several months, I had been hearing rumblings of a vampire movie called Eat Locals.
-The film had screened at several horror movie festivals and received some solid word of mouth coming out most of the showings.
-Over the years, we have had a lot of vampire movies coming down the pipeline.
-Some were much better than others in terms of quality.
+The film had screened at several horror movie festivals and received some solid word of mouth when coming out of most of the festival showings.
+Over the years we have had a lot of vampire movies coming down the pipeline, and some were much better than others in terms of quality.
 I was hoping that Eat Locals would join the long list of impressive takes on the vampire mythology.

 The thing that really caught my eye with Eat Locals was the poster.
 I love the use of the fork which is also a metaphor for vampire fangs.
 Just looking at the poster while never seeing the actual trailer for the movie.
 I got a very 'They're Watching' type of vibe from the poster.
 I was actually expecting some Eastern European vampire horror comedy.
 That's how similar I thought the poster was for this film.
 The only difference here is that I enjoyed Eat Locals a lot more than They're Watching.